yuxshao/learn-gamedev/Introduction to Game Development.md

 <a id="top"></a>
 # Introduction to Game Development

-*Design Principles and Game Maker*
+*Design Principles and Game Programming*

 Written and developed by [CU Game Dev](http://cugamedev.org/) and [ADI](adi).